I have a slow growing flower garden in my sewing room. The one with flowers that blooms and continues to bloom forever.

 If you want to print the exact one, get them through the form below:

 I have made it halfway with the flowers.
 Will continue making these and do you see that applique border?

 Will want to try that out too.

 So, that is surely one slow process for me.

 Do you have a slow project that you are working on from time to time?

-If you are interested in making this exact quilt, make sure you grab this book – this quilt alone is worth it!
+If you are interested in making this exact quilt, make sure you – this quilt alone is worth it!
 However, you will want to make other projects in this book too cause all of them is just amazing!
 Highly recommend it.